keboola/connection-docs/components/extractors/database/sqldb/index.md

 [official guide](https://dev.mysql.com/doc/refman/5.7/en/creating-ssl-files-using-openssl.html) for instructions on setting it up.

 ### MySQL Network Compression
-Enables [MySQL Network Compression](https://dev.mysql.com/doc/refman/5.7/en/group-replication-message-compression.html).
+The MySQL database server enables [MySQL Network Compression](https://dev.mysql.com/doc/refman/5.7/en/group-replication-message-compression.html).
 Pros and cons of this feature are quite well discussed on [StackOverflow](https://stackoverflow.com/questions/2506460/when-should-i-use-mysql-compressed-protocol).

 ### MS SQL Server Advanced Mode
 The SQL Server export uses the [BCP utility](https://docs.microsoft.com/en-us/sql/tools/bcp-utility?view=sql-server-2017) to export data.
-For this reason, if you are writing advanced mode queries you have to quote the values of non-numeric columns (text, datetime, etc.) --- so that the selected value is `"some text"` instead of `some text`.
-This can be done by e.g. `SELECT char(34) + [my_text_column] + char(34)`.
+For this reason, if you are writing advanced mode queries, you have to quote the values of non-numeric columns (text, datetime, etc.), so that the selected value is `"some text"` instead of `some text`.
+This can be done by, e.g., `SELECT char(34) + [my_text_column] + char(34)`.
 The [`CHAR`](https://docs.microsoft.com/en-us/sql/t-sql/functions/char-transact-sql?view=sql-server-2017) function with argument `34` produces the double quote character `"`.
 When the extracted text itself may contain quotes, you need to escape them by replacing `"` with `""`.
-Full example:
+A full example:

 {% highlight sql %}
 SELECT char(34) + REPLACE([my_varchar_column], char(34), char(34) + char(34)) + char(34) FROM [my_table]
 {% endhighlight %}

-The extractor will still work if you don't do these things, but the BCP will fail and the backup, a much slower method will be used.
-In that case the message `BCP command failed: ...
+The extractor will still work if you don't do these things, but the BCP will fail, and the backup, a much slower method, will be used.
+In that case, the message `BCP command failed: ...
 Attempting export using pdo_sqlsrv` will be logged in the extraction job events.

 #### Null characters

-You can remove null characters (`\u0000`) from text by using `REPLACE` function `REPLACE([column_name] COLLATE Latin1_General_BIN, char(0), '')`.
+You can remove null characters (`\u0000`) from text by using the `REPLACE` function `REPLACE([column_name] COLLATE Latin1_General_BIN, char(0), '')`.

-In the context of previous example, the query will look like:
+In the context of the previous example, the query will look like this:

 {% highlight sql %}
 SELECT char(34) + REPLACE(